tamtran4869/E-commerce-analysis/Website_performance_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211772243-21b12f6b-68e8-49fa-b9b1-d2ca55379bbe.png)

 #### Comments
-The /home page has the highest sessions.
-The order seems to following the user buying journey.
-The sessions drops after each steps.
+The /home page had the highest number of sessions.
+The order seemed to follow the user's buying journey.
+The sessions drop after each step.
-It is important to know which step drops the most for optimization.
+It is important to know which step drops the most for optimisation.

 ## Question 8

-Start with landing page /lander-1 (After AB testing, /lander 1 generated lower bounce rates) and build the funnel all the way to our thank you page using data since August 5.
+Start with landing page /lander-1 (after AB testing, the /lander-1 showed lower bounce rates) and build the funnel to the thank you page using data since August 5.

 _Received date: Jun 09, 2012_